-12.38 Existing river bank-side habitats are to be retained and protected, and a riverside green corridor of semi-natural habitat created providing wildlife and community value.
-Retained habitat and green corridors should be buffered from development with the Riverside Path routed to avoid passing through retained habitat areas so as to leave an undisturbed sanctuary for wildlife.
+- 12.38 Existing river bank-side habitats are to be retained and protected, and a riverside green corridor of semi-natural habitat created providing wildlife and community value.
+Retained habitat and green corridors should be buffered from development with the Riverside Path routed to avoid passing through retained habitat areas, such as the wooded area of Green Bank, so as to leave an undisturbed sanctuary for wildlife.
 There is evidence of otters living in the River Trent, which further adds to the essential retention of the natural edged section of the River.
+Key opportunities to achieve biodiversity gain could include; - the planting of new native trees; - retention and incorporation of existing habitats; - the design and incorporation of wildlife friendly Sustainable Urban Drainage Schemes;